simonlindgren/tweetmonster/README.md

 # TWEETMONSTER

-Tweetmonster is a method for collecting tweets both a bit back in time (as long as the SearchAPI allows), and in realtime, for a set of keywords.
+Tweetmonster is a method for collecting tweets both a bit back in time (as long as the SearchAPI allows, ~7 days), and in realtime, for a set of keywords.
 It uses the Search API to search back, and the Streaming API to stream in realtime.
-Tweet objects are parsed and written to two databases, that can eventually be merged into one database.
+Tweet objects are written to two databases, that can eventually be merged into one.

 ## Usage

 To set up the query, edit `q.txt` with one keyword per line.

 A set of valid Twitter API keys must be provided in `credentials.py`.

+Create the databases:

 ```
 >>> import tweetmonster as tm